 - bacterial skin infections

 Despite the name, ringworm is not caused by worms.
-Ringworm is always caused by a fungal infection.
-This infection is called tinea corporis.
+It’s caused by a fungal infection called tinea corporis.

 Ringworm can occur in people of all ages.
 Children may be at higher risk because of accidental poor hygiene choices.
 People who spend a lot of time in gyms and public swimming areas may also be at higher risk.